-During a previous visit I slighted Topkapi Palace, but made up for it by spending the better part of a day exploring the massive complex.
+During a previous visit to Istanbul I slighted Topkapi Palace, but made up for it by spending the better part of a day exploring the massive complex.
 The palace chambers are as entertaining to see as views of the Golden Horn are difficult to describe!
 Musical compositions have been written to praise the beauty of Topkapi Palace and its extraordinary views of Istanbul’s Bosphorus Strait.

 It rained late in the afternoon, and I got soaked.
 While it was raining hard, a Turkish man let me share his umbrella to walk between pavilions.
 I haven’t learned to read Istanbul clouds, but clearly the ones yesterday meant business.
 The blustery weather created dramatic skies and a great backdrop for Istanbul’s famous skyline.